DaedalusHyperboreus/steam-tweaks/README.md

 ### Steam Config (steam-config)
 Configures Steam games according to the automatically downloaded configuration file, or the local override file if found at `~/.config/steam-tweaks.yaml`.

+Extends Valve's Steam Play/Proton whitelist, specifying the compatibility tool, launch options and whether Steam Input is enabled on a per game basis.
+Many games are already configured to work out of the box, with more being added over time.
+Please help by testing games you own and submitting your configurations.

 #### Options
  - **compat_tool**: the compatibility tool to be used for the specified game, e.g. `proton_42`, `steamlinuxruntime`
  - **compat_config**: the configuration for the compatibility tool specified, e.g. for proton: `d9vk`, `noesync`, etc; see the [Proton docs](https://github.com/ValveSoftware/Proton#runtime-config-options) for the full list of available options